nikouu/Adafruit-Feather-CO2-Meter/README.md

 ## How to use this repository

-### Tutorials
-The Tutorials folder contains lift and shift code to do the exact same steps I did.
-They include the correct binaries too so it just works straight away.
-There's also a readme there to go over what each of the folders contain.

 ### Running the code
 Assuming you have all the components below, the `src` folder has all you need to lift and shift to get a working project.